 Well, on to the word …

 As we start the book of Romans, it might be helpful to consider a couple of things.
 Romans is primarily a book of doctrine, but don’t be put off by that.
 It doesn’t mean it’s a dry book with no relevance to our lives, quite the contrary!
-This epistle (letter) contains some of the most important truths for us to understand in our Christian lives.
+This epistle (letter) has some of the most important truths for us to understand in our Christian lives.
 In his Study Bible, John MacArthur says:

 “The overarching theme of Romans is the righteousness that comes from God: the glorious truth that God justifies guilty, condemned sinners by grace alone through faith in Christ alone.”